 History of Neuschwanstein Castle

 Part of the charm of this 19th century Romanesque Revival Castle is its location.
-Situated high on a rocky outcrop overlooking the village of Hohenschwangau and the alpine foothills, it’s just breathtaking!
+Situated high on a rocky outcrop overlooking the village of Hohenschwangau at the foot of the German Alps in Bavaria, it’s just breathtaking!

 King Ludwig II was…creative…eccentric…some would even say mad.
 More on that later!
 You’ll get a glimpse inside of how his unusual mind worked when you tour the castle.